tilemill-project/tilemill/_posts/docs/guides/0203-01-01-selectors.md

       // with a class of 'roads'
     }

-## Filters
+## Filter Selectors

 You can modify selections with _filters_ that reduce the number of objects a style applies to based on certain criteria.
 For example, you might have all your roads in a single layer, but you could use filters to specify different line colors for different road classifications.

 Filters let your style read into the various text and numeric properties attached to each object in a layer.
 (You can browse this data by clicking on the table icon for a given layer.)

-Filters are written inside square brackets after an ID or Class selector.
-They consist of a key, an operator, and a value.
+Filters are written inside square brackets either right after an ID or Class selector, or nested inside a larger style block.
+(While it's possible to use filter selectors on their own, it's almost always the case that you will want to use them in combination with an ID or class selector.)

-### Zoom filters
+### Zoom level filters

 One of the most common filters doesn't read into the data itself, but is a special filter to restrict styles to certain zoom levels.
 For example, this style will only apply when your map is zoomed all the way out to zoom level 0: